 Food & Drinks – A snack shop is available on the ground floor and a restaurant is available on the first floor.
 Hours: unknown.

-Information Desk – A tourist information booth is available on the ground level (English available).
+Information Desk – An Information Desk can be found Landside, near the Check-in Counter.
+Hours: unknown.
+A tourist information booth is also available on the ground level (English available).

 Luggage Storage & Lockers – Not available.

 Luggage Wrapping – Protect your bags by getting them covered in plastic wrap.
-Location: ground floor.
+Location: In front of Check-in Counter A.

 Post Office – Location: International Terminal, Landside, Ground Floor.